PampaLabs/Orca/README.md

 ### HTTP

-The _HTTP_ store options allows configuring the _HttpClientFactory_.
+The _HTTP_ store options allows configuring the _HttpClient_.
 A custom _header_ could be included to send the tenant identifier.

 ## Authentication != Authorization